-Figure 4: Adopting a National Environmental Sustainability Policy for Health System
+Figure 5.
+Adopting a National Environmental Sustainability Policy for Health System

-- Lower utility bills and other operational costs - Elevated brand and positive image

-- Improved employee satisfaction leads to higher retention rates. - Patient and community trust - Lower carbon footprint and environmental impact - Install low-flow toilets, faucets, and shower heads - Replace flush valves on toilets and replace outdated pump systems - Educate and train staff on implementing green practices in the workplace and at home. - Establishing a sustainable waste management program can put a limit on the amounts of waste undergoing incineration or being transferred to landfills, and eliminate unnecessary sources of waste[11].
+- Lower utility bills and other operational costs - Elevated brand and positive image - Greater employee satisfaction and retention - Patient and community trust - Lower carbon footprint and environmental impact - Install low-flow toilets, faucets, and shower heads - Replace flush valves on toilets and replace outdated pump systems - Educate and train staff on how to implement green practices in the workplace and at home. - Establishing a sustainable waste management program can put a limit on the amounts of wastes undergoing incineration or being transferred to landfills, and eliminate unnecessary sources of waste[11].